lcdsmao/blog/content/2019-05-01_material-designtransition-for-floating-action-button-in-android/index.md

 ### Behind the scene

 The working flow is very similar to the speed dial but a little more complicated.
-If you are interesting in the implementation detail, the related source code can be found here:
+If you are interested in the implementation detail, the related source code can be found here:

 - [FabTransformationSheetBehavior](https://github.com/material-components/material-components-android/blob/master/lib/java/com/google/android/material/transformation/FabTransformationSheetBehavior.java)
 - [CircularRevealHelper](https://github.com/material-components/material-components-android/blob/master/lib/java/com/google/android/material/circularreveal/CircularRevealHelper.java).